-The Bouvier Des Flandres may have a flowery sounding name, but it is a dog that became known for hard work, fearlessness, and a calm nature – harking back to its roots as a faithful farm dog.
+The Bouvier Des Flandres size together with their long, thick, shaggy coat gives the breed an impressive appearance.
+Despite their flowery sounding name, this is a breed known for hard work, fearlessness, and a calm nature – harking back to its roots as a faithful farm dog.

-Let’s find out more about this breed – its health, temperament, size, and what kind of family it would best suit.
+Let’s find out more about this breed – its health, temperament, height and weight, and what kind of family it would best suit.

 Where Does the Bouvier Des Flandres Come From?

 Around the end of the 19th century in Belgium and France, local veterinarians noticed farm dogs in the area looked very similar to one another.
 These dogs were primarily used to herd cattle and pull carts.

 In fact, when this dog was first noticed, there were 3 varieties of dog that were of a similar ‘type’.

 A smaller variety with upright ears, and two larger varieties, one of which may have been a cross with another smooth-haired dog found in the area.

 It is not known how long the ancestors of these dogs dated back; they could indeed be quite ancient.

 In time, a mixture of these dogs was the beginnings of the Bouvier we know today.

 When the first world war broke out, these dogs were not needed so much for farming work.
 Rather, they were commandeered to work on the battlefield owing to their strength and fearlessness.